Painting Equipment

 photo source: tecnoaspira.com

-Spray losses of varnish translate into actual losses of money.
-That's why some are turning to other systems and ways of varnishing.
-In order not to lose their customers, spray gun manufacturers are continually improving their technologies to minimise losses.
+Spray lacquer losses translate into actual money lost.
+That's why some are turning to other systems and ways of coating.
+In order not to lose their customers, spray gun manufacturers are continually improving their technologies to minimize losses as much as possible.

-This is also the case of Sames Kremlinwhose distributor in Romania is Falk Consulting.
+This is also the case for Sames Kremlin, whose distributor in Romania is Falk Consulting.
 Sames Kremlin produces guns with material transfer rates up to 80-90% and even higher.
-About Xcite pistol, which has a transfer efficiency of up to 86% I already told you.
-SFLOW™ 275 & 450 is another efficient spray gun with a transfer rate of 81% and airless application.
-It is lightweight and very easy to handle.
+About the Xcite gun, which has a transfer efficiency of up to 86% I already told you.
+SFLOW™ 275 & 450 is another efficient spray gun with 81% transfer efficiency and airless application.
+It is lightweight and very simple to handle.

-But Nanogun AIRMIX®with a transfer efficiency of 93%, exceeds all expectations.
-It is applied electrostatically and is very suitable for spraying medium viscosity paints.
-The compressed air overflow allows the jet to reach the most hidden places and is very suitable for lacquering objects of various shapes.
+But Nanogun AIRMIX®, with a transfer efficiency of 93%, exceeds all expectations.
+It is electrostatically applied and very suitable for spraying medium viscosity paints.
+The surplus of compressed air allows the jet to reach the most hidden places and is very suitable for varnishing objects of all shapes.

-A booth is mandatory if you manufacture items that you spray-finish.
-You won't be able to get a quality film if you apply varnish in an open space where varnish particles and dust float freely.
-But remember that a spray booth won't work wonders, and you'll need a quality spray gun to reduce spray spillage.
+Equipping a booth is mandatory if you manufacture objects that you finish by spraying.
+You won't get a quality coating if you apply the lacquer in an open space where lacquer particles and dust float freely.
+But bear in mind that a spray booth will not do wonders, and a quality spray gun is also needed to reduce spray losses considerably.

 spray booths